-At the end of each semester the advising staff, from the direction of the Assistant Director in the Division of Student Success, will review the cases of all students on academic probation who failed to achieve satisfactory academic standards within the stated time.
+At the end of each semester the advising staff, from the direction of the Assistant Director of Student Support Services in the Division of Student Success, will review the cases of all students on academic probation who failed to achieve satisfactory academic standards within the stated time.
 After one semester of academic suspension, a student may apply for readmission to the program from which he or she has been academically suspended if the sequence of course offerings make readmission possible.
-The Assistant Director in the Division of Student Success must determine approval for reenrollment.
+The Assistant Director of Student Support Services (or designee) must determine approval for reenrollment.